State Conference April 23-25

-State Conference Information
+State Conference Housing Information

-All written exams (with few exceptions) for the state contests will be taken online March 10 - April 22.
+All written exams (with few exceptions) for the state contests will be taken online March 20 - April 14.
 If you do not test during this time...your student will not have another opportunity, therefore the contestant will not have a written test score.
 It is your responsibility to contact your liaison and schedule a time for your students to test as well as taking the correct test.

 These program specialist in the T&I office.will provide specific information for each contest.
-Please note...if the contest name is not a hyperlink, the state office is still working to get the information updated for the 2014 State Conference.
+Please note...if the contest name is not a hyperlink, the state office is still working to get the information updated for the 2016 State Conference.
 Check back often or call the contest

 Resumes are required of every contestant at every state contest.
-The resumes will not be judged but there will be a 10 point deduction if a contestant does not submit one.
+The resumes will not be judged but there will be a 10-point deduction if a contestant does not submit one.

-Again for 2014...All contestants will get their name badge at the contest site upon check-in.
+2017 All contestants will get their name badge & badge holders at the contest site upon check-in.

 Schedules and Locations